-Olla Carne is one of the most popular dishes in Costa Rica- and so easy to recreate at home with a few simple ingredients.
+Olla Carne is one of the most popular dishes in Costa Rica- and so easy to recreate at home with a few simple ingredients, including Costa Rican white rice.
 You’ll love this olla carne recipe for the whole family- even as a first food for baby.

 Olla Carne is one of Costa Rica’s most-revered national dishes, and we love to make it here at home.
 Whether it be a first food for baby, a home remedy for a terrible cold, or a warm bite on a chilly Fall evening, Costa Rican vegetable beef stew is a staple at Casa Pura Vida.
 We have long wanted to share the recipe with you, because over the years we have perfected the authentic Costa Rican flavor of the soup despite not having the ability to get all of the traditional ingredients here in the United States.
 In this post we will include a bit of background on the iconic dish “olla carne” and then, of course, the recipe for you to make at home!